liquidinstruments/moku-examples/docs/mnn/linnmodel-class/linnmodel.md

 *Parallel mode:* If `input_channels` > 1, the number of inputs to the model must match `input_channels`, providing simultaneous samples from each instrument input.

-This is useful when training a network which produces multiple outputs during training, but when you only need a small number of values as outputs from the instrument.
-See the [Autoencoder example](/mnn/examples/Autoencoder), where the network is trained to produce 32 de-noised outputs but the final output in hardware is the last value.

 ### Arguments